Start Your Journal with a Positive Headspace (A Year of Journaling: Week 1)

 You just saved yourself from a potentially dangerous situation.
 Or when you saw how irrational your supervisor was for something you couldn’t control, you got the idea that you want a better job or to start your own business.

-This is the journal for the whole year, with 53 weeks of journaling pages, one for every week of the year.
+This is the journal for the whole year, with 53 weeks of journaling pages, one for every week of the year, plus a variety of other lined and doodle pages as well.

 Journal Pages Include: